Map and Directions

 Transportation by Car

-Please note: There are no gasoline available in Sequoia and Kings Canyon National Parks.
+Please note: There is no gasoline available in Sequoia and Kings Canyon National Parks.
 Fill up in Three Rivers, Clingan’s Junction.
 Contact the front desk for information about facilities in the National Forest that may be open seasonally.

 For the latest road and weather conditions within Sequoia an Kings Canyon National Parks, please call the 24-Hour Park Information Hotline at (559) 565-3341, then press 1-1-1.